ezhr/Notesmagotes/README.md

 ###To-Do:

-1. Authentication through JSON tokens for users.
+1. ~~Authentication through JSON tokens for users.~~  Implemented.
+Users now authenticated with JWT sent from node.js app.
+Tokens stored in shared preferences.
-2. Introduction of, and deletion of HTTP requests and routes as they arise.
+2. Introduction of, and deletion of HTTP requests and routes as they arise.  **ONGOING.**
-3. Push-notification support.
+3. ~~Push-notification support.~~  Implemented.
+Users now notified of new notes saved to their notes.
+Ability to send notes to other users by entering their username, reminiscent of e-mail systems of old.
-4. Interfacing with an actual remote VPS to ensure compatibility.
+4. ~~Interfacing with an actual remote VPS to ensure compatibility.~~  Implemented.
+Works.
+5. Bug squashing.
+Many bugs still remaining, many errors not caught or handled with.
+The app works well if everything is errorless, otherwise some unhandled errors may crash the app.
+Use at your own discretion.